Are you ready to discover your college program?

 Higher Education in Arizona

-Home to more than 130 colleges and universities, Arizona provides plenty of options for students pursuing a computer science degree.
+Home to more than 130 colleges and universities, the state provides plenty of options for students pursuing online computer science degrees in Arizona.
 Arizona State University is the state's most prominent public university system and features campus locations throughout Arizona.

-Public and private institutions are located across Arizona, but Phoenix has the greatest concentration of colleges and universities.
-Phoenix's population of more than 1.6 million people enjoy access to educational, cultural, and recreational experiences.
-Phoenix also holds professional networking advantageous for students in computer science schools in Arizona, as many of the state's top computing companies have offices in the city.
+Although students can explore public and private institutions across Arizona, Phoenix boasts the greatest concentration of colleges and universities.
+Phoenix's population of more than 1.6 million people enjoys access to educational, cultural, and recreational experiences.
+Phoenix also holds professional networking events that prove advantageous for students in computer science schools in Arizona, as many of the state's top computing companies maintain offices in the city.

 Students residing in other states can still attend Arizona computer science schools.
 Online computer science programs in Arizona allow distance learners to complete coursework from anywhere.
 Online degree programs closely mimic on-campus programs and provide the same quality education.